canvas-medical/documentation/collections/_api/detectedissue.md

             exclude_in: create
           - name: identifier
             type: array[json]
-            description_for_all_endpoints: >-
+            description_for_all_endpoints: External identifiers associated with this DetectedIssue.
-              External Ids for this item. <br><br>
+            create_and_update_description: >-
-              The identifier defines additional identifiers that are able to be stored for an DetectedIssue.
+              External identifiers associated with this DetectedIssue. <br><br>
-              We can have one external identifier per DetectedIssue.
+              The `identifier` field allows for one external identifier to be stored for each DetectedIssue.
-              <br><br>These identifiers will not be surfaced, but they may help you identify the DetectedIssue in your system if that DetectedIssue was added by external source.
+              This identifier may help users identify the issue in their own systems, particularly if the DetectedIssue was added from an external system or source.
             attributes:
               - name: system
                 type: string
                 description: The namespace for the identifier value.
               - name: value
                 type: string
-                description: The value that is unique in the related system.
+                description: The unique value for the identifier within the specified `system`.
           - name: status
             type: enum
             description: The status of the DetectedIssue.